-What would your children/students say if you asked them what their “inner voice” tells them about themselves?
+What would your children/students say if you asked them what their “inner voice” tells them when they need to help themselves?

 Helping children develop an ability to focus on what they like about themselves can help them build a positive inner voice, like Jessica demonstrates in this video:

 I love her rhythmic affirmations.
 Her delivery is very musical!

 Sharing chants, rhymes and children’s songs that help children rehearse useful mantras develops a positive “inner voice”…a gift they can use for life!

 Children’s songs with lyrics that nurture satisfaction, build a sense of gratitude, self love, self-help and respect help develop a positive inner voice.
 Just like having a song to help remember the days of the week and the months of the year, a song can help children remember what makes them strong, happy and capable.

 It just takes experience, discussion, consistent application and practice.